selfcustody/krux/docs/encrypted-qr-codes.en.md

 (6) - Encrypted Mnemonic(16 Bytes - 12 words, 32 Bytes - 24 words): Mnemonic ciphertext.

-(7) - Validation block(16 Bytes): Currently using first 16 bytes os sha256 of the mnemonic bytes, could be used in future to store AES-AEX validation tag.
+(7) - Validation block(16 Bytes): Currently using first 16 bytes of sha256 of the mnemonic bytes as checksum, could be used in future to store AES-AEX validation tag.